phaustin/a301_students_eoas/notebooks/week2/beers_law.rst

 .. math:: E_2 = E_1^* \left ( \frac{R_1^2}{R_2^2} \right )

-1) Prove this using conservation of energy (i.e. conservation of Joules) Post your (English words) explanation on canvas chat
+1) Prove this using conservation of energy (i.e. conservation of Joules)

 2) Suppose a 10 cm x 10 cm piece of white paper with a visible reflectivity of 80% is pinned to a wall and illuminated by visible